Aliases for UGT1A8 Gene

 GeneCards Summary for UGT1A8 Gene

-UGT1A8 (UDP Glucuronosyltransferase 1 Family, Polypeptide A8) is a Protein Coding gene.
-Diseases associated with UGT1A8 include kernicterus.
-Among its related pathways are Metabolism and Metabolism.
+UGT1A8 (UDP Glucuronosyltransferase Family 1 Member A8) is a Protein Coding gene.
+Diseases associated with UGT1A8 include Pericholangitis and Cholelithiasis.
+Among its related pathways are Glucose / Energy Metabolism and Phase II conjugation.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is UGT2B15.

 UniProtKB/Swiss-Prot for UGT1A8 Gene